Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons11.md

 - If we run this test with `forge test --mt test_denialOfService -vvv` we see that the test indeed passes and we get a print out corroborating the vulnerability!
 - I challenge you to play with this test a little bit and customize it.
 See if you can adjust it to print out the gas costs with 1000 entrants!

+### Wrap Up

+As can be seen, DoS attacks can be very impactful for a protocol.
+They can inject unfairness and cause interactions to be prohibitively expensive.

+In our next lesson, we'll be looking at a case study of one such attack.